 For further information, call the laboratory at (314) 977-7864.
 For billing information, contact Kathie Moloney at (314) 577-8488.
 For after-hours assistance, please call the laboratory and follow the instructions on the voice mail.

-Blood samples should be drawn in green top sodium heparin tubes, kept at room temperature and sent ASAP within 18 hours.
+Blood samples should be drawn in green top sodium heparin tubes, kept at room temperature and sent as soon as possible (ideally within 18 hours).

 Bone marrow should be drawn in a heparinized syringe, placed in a green top sodium heparin tube, kept at room temperature and also sent within 18 hours.

 Body fluids should be drawn in sodium heparin tubes and sent at room temperature.

 Fresh tissue (at least 0.5 cm) should be kept cold (on ice) and moist with saline soaked gauze, and transported within two hours; otherwise, it should be transported in RPMI media on wet ice to preserve the tissue.
 Please call for information on RPMI if needed.
 Flow cytometry cannot be performed on frozen or fixed (evenly briefly) tissue.